wordofwarning/wordofwarning.org/current/2019-emergency/index.md

 Date: Saturday 21 September 2019, 12noon-10pm (*last show ends about 10.30pm*)
 Daytime Venue: 12noon-5pm at <a href="http://www.niamos.space" target="_blank">NIAMOS</a>, Chichester Rd, Hulme, M15 5EU
 Evening Venues: 5-10pm at <a href="http://stunlive.com" target="_blank">STUN Studio</a> + <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts</a>, 335 Stretford Rd, Hulme, M15 5ZA
-Tickets: NO booking required, Pay What You Decide in person on the day; come and go as you please during the daytime; individual shows in the evening usually have a no-latecomer policy.
+Tickets: NO booking required, Pay What You Decide in person on the day; during the Daytime come and go as you please; individual shows in the Evening usually have a no-latecomer policy.
 Some works have a limited capacity (*marked* †) with either sign-up sheets on the day or operating on a first-come, first-served basis.
 Enquiries: 07488 308 111 (*on the day*) / 0161 232 6086 (*during weekday office hours*)

 #### Access Information